CLeon-Edmonds/OPM_GUI/README.md

      - Helmet points (ideally <3mm)
      - Fiducial points (ideally <3mm)(Not fully achived in this version, currently at <6mm)
    - A visualisation of the alignment will be shown
+   - It is likely that this step will take up to 1 minute to complete.
+Do not kill your terminal or force otehr buttons as this will interrupt the process and the transformation will not be completed.

 5. **Save Results (Step 4)**
    - Once registration is complete, click "Save Results"